LIFE GROUP LEADER GUIDE

 19 And he took bread, gave thanks and broke it, and gave it to them, saying, “This is my body given for you; do this in remembrance of me.”
 20 In the same way, after the supper he took the cup, saying, “This cup is the new covenant in my blood, which is poured out for you.

 12 My command is this: Love each other as I have loved you.
 13 Greater love has no one than this: to lay down one’s life for one’s friends.
 14 You are my friends if you do what I command.
 15 I no longer call you servants, because a servant does not know his master’s business.
 Instead, I have called you friends, for everything that I learned from my Father I have made known to you.
 16 You did not choose me, but I chose you and appointed you so that you might go and bear fruit—fruit that will last—and so that whatever you ask in my name the Father will give you.
 17 This is my command: Love each other.

 Christmas is our annual opportunity to bless those in need.
-This year, instead of choosing ornaments, we’ve made it easy for you to help by displaying all options on our website.
+We’ve made it easy for you to help by displaying all options on our website.
 Here you will find three different ways to give back through: giving a gift, purchasing a gift card or making a direct donation to one of our non-profit partners.
-Drop off gifts on Dec.
-13 to your campus.
-Check the website for complete details and more information regarding drop off times. northcoastchurch.com
+Drop off gifts by Dec.
+12 to your campus.
+Check out the website for complete details, including drop-off dates and times for each campus. northcoastchurch.com